Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 (species trees, population trees) or gene genealogies that coalesce into these trees.

-Quetzal-CoaTL provides some utilities to parse and generate such format.
+Quetzal-CoaTL provides some utilities to parse, generate and manipulate such format.

-In this page we show how to parse Newick strings into an AST (Abstract Syntax Tree), a temporary simplistic data structure that represents the syntactic structure of the tree.
-This AST can then be converted into the data structure of your choice for further processing.

 ## Grammar